simplertasks/aicommandscript/examples/AICS-master-template.md

 - - - - - - - - - - - - -
 // AICS SYSTEM VALIDATOR

-!! only run this if the user asks for validation
+!! only run this if the author asks for validation

 Validation rules: